Arbitration in the United States: Securities

-Judicial arbitration
+Judicial

 Some state court systems have promulgated court-ordered arbitration; family law (particularly child custody) is the most prominent example.
 Judicial arbitration is often merely advisory dispute resolution technique, serving as the first step toward resolution, but not binding either side and allowing for trial de novo.
 Litigation attorneys present their side of the case to an independent tertiary lawyer, who issues an opinion on settlement.
 Should the parties in question decide to continue to dispute resolution process, there can be some sanctions imposed from the initial arbitration per terms of the contract.

+Class arbitration

+Similar to class action litigation, class arbitrations are types where a variety of plaintiffs with similar claims file to have disputes resolved under a single proceeding rather than numerous individual arbitrations.
+Since the Supreme Court ruled in Lamps Plus, Inc. v.
+Varela that class arbitrations could not be filed unless explicitly permitted, class arbitrations have been near non-existent.
+However, a 2025 currently-pending arbitration case led by 100 casino companies that signed similar arbitration contracts against card-shuffling machine manufacturer Light & Wonder involved American Arbitration Association arbitrator John WIlkinson making the decision to consolidate all 100 disputes into a single class, the first since the Lamps Plus decision as well as America's first antitrust class arbitration.

 Arbitration clauses

-The federal government has expressed a policy in support of arbitration clauses, because they reduce the burden on court systems to resolve disputes.
+Congress has expressed a policy in support of arbitration clauses.
 This support is found in the Federal Arbitration Act, (FAA) which permits compulsory and binding arbitration, under which parties give up the right to appeal an arbitrator's decision to a court.
 In Prima Paint Corp. v.
 Flood & Conklin Mfg.
 Co., the U.S. Supreme Court established the "separability principle", under which enforceability of a contract must be challenged in arbitration before any court action, unless the arbitration clause itself has been challenged.
-Today, mandatory arbitration clauses are widespread in the United States, including by 15 of the largest 20 U.S. credit card issuers, 7 of the 8 largest cell phone companies, and 2 out of 3 major bike sharing companies in Seattle.
+Today, mandatory (or "forced") arbitration clauses are widespread in the United States, with 15 of the largest 20 U.S. credit card issuers, 7 of the 8 largest cell phone companies, and 2 out of 3 major bike sharing companies in Seattle including such clauses in their consumer contracts.
 Arbitration clauses can be enforceable if "signed" electronically, though California courts have stated that a handwritten signature to an arbitration agreement is easier to enforce than one done electronically.